hudmol/as_spreadsheet_bulk_updater/README.md

 The columns provide access to a subset of the subrecord fields, whereby any mandatory fields not provided are given default values upon import.

+If a values are provided for a subrecord at an index do not map to an existing subrecord, a new subrecord will be created.

 Notes:
 * accessrestrict
 * bioghist
 * scopecontent

-The spreadsheet exposes the `note_text` for each of the notes above and offers at least 2 columns for each type.
+The spreadsheet exposes the first and only first `note_text` for each of the existing note records for the note types above.
+Restriction fields for the note type `accessrestrict` are also exposed.

+Minimally 2 sets of columns for each note type are provided.
+Similarly for subrecords, if values for a note at an index do not map to an existing note, a new note will be created.

 ## Prerequisites